All About Film and Video Editors

 |District of Columbia||$69,410|

-Tools & Technologies Used by Film and Video Editors
+What Tools do Film and Video Editors Use?

 Below is a list of the types of tools and technologies that Film and Video Editors may use on a daily basis:

 - Adobe Systems Adobe Photoshop

 - Apple Final Cut Pro